jacklandrin/OnlySwitch/README.md

 The Hide notch switch only shows on build-in display of M1 Pro/Max Macbook Pro.
 The switch just controls current desktop, not for all work desktops.
 Now, the Hide notch switch supports dynamic wallpaper(Lack of metadata, so it cannot change.
 I'll fix it.), just the processing takes much longer time.
+## About AirPods Switch
+I use classOfDevice(2360344) to check if a bluetooth device is Airpods Pro, but I'm not sure whether other AirPods modules are also 2360344, since I only have two AriPods Pros.
+If you are using AirPods 1~3, please tell me what the classOfDevice is.
+Or I can detect the count of battery value to check if AirPods(when count is 3, it's AirPods), like **AirPods Battery Monitor For MAC OS**.
 ## Screenshots

 <p align="center">